You know your business goals better than anyone.

-A Message Framework is purpose driven.
-It provides companies a strategic plan for how they can approach their marketing.
+A Message Framework is purpose-driven.
+It provides companies with a strategic plan for how they can approach their marketing.
 Over time, as your company evolves, so should your Message Framework.

 Determine how to best communicate your business to your target audience to increase brand awareness and foster brand loyalty.
 It helps you identify marketing messages and channels that will resonate best with your target audience.
 Messaging will help guide the voice of the brand on the website and in digital advertising.

 When it comes to describing your products and services, we often get stuck on the features.
 Batteries, for example, may include or 1-Year Warranty.
 But does this really resonate with the client?
 No. The client cares about their needs, their wants, and their desires.
 Rather than focusing on the features, focus on the benefits and how they can help solve their pain points.

 For your marketing efforts to work well, you should create a marketing funnel and align your strategies and content to every stage.
 You can learn how to create a marketing funnel on this blog post.